Hebe Camargo

+Camargo began her career as a singer in the 1940s before transitioning to radio and television.
+As a singer, Camargo appeared in comedy films by Mazzaropi.
+In the 1950s, she entered television and worked as a presenter in a series on TV Paulista and appear on the weekday program, O Mundo é das Mulheres (The World Belongs to Women).
+In the 1960s, Camargo moved to the Rede Record network.
+In 1966, the network began broadcasting a Sunday program featuring Camargo as an interviewer.
+Camargo was seen on almost every television station in Brazil, including the Rede Record and Rede Bandeirantes, in the 1970s and 1980s.
+In 1980, after a long hiatus she returned to work as an interviewer.
+From 1986 to 2010, Camargo was on the SBT Network, where she presented the television programs Hebe and Fora do Ar.

+In 1995, EMI released a CD of Camargo's greatest hits and, in 2006, she celebrated her thousandth program on the SBT.
+Camargo died at her home on 29 September 2012.
+Her net worth was over US$360 million.

 Early years

-Hebe Camargo was born on Friday, an International Women's Day of 1929, in Taubaté, São Paulo, was the daughter of Esther Magalhães Camargo and Sigesfredo Monteiro de Camargo, both of Portuguese origin, She began her career as a singer in the 1940s with her sister Estela, as Rosalinda e Florisbela.
+Hebe Camargo was born on the International Women's Day of 1929, in Taubaté, São Paulo, was the daughter of Esther Magalhães Camargo and Sigesfredo Monteiro de Camargo, both of Portuguese origin, She began her career as a singer in the 1940s with her sister Estela, as Rosalinda e Florisbela.
 During her singing career, Camargo performed sambas and boleros in nightclubs.
 She left her musical career to devote more time to radio and television.
 She was invited by Assis Chateaubriand to attend the first live broadcast of Brazilian television, in the neighborhood of Sumaré, São Paulo, Brazil.